mccoy04041991/CampaignContributionDemoCode/README.md

 * **Issue#4: Party Name Mismatch:** Certain candidates have more than one party name assigned to them for a given year.
 In order to avoid this discrepancy for this demo, I've put logic by googling correct party for the respective candiates.
 In real-time enviroment, we'll have to use more reliable and robust data and then we can write logic to validate this information.

+**How to run/test CNN_DemoCode.ipynb notebook**
+* We'll need to set-up jupyter notebook and anaconda environment to run/test this notebook.